moazmaksod/LabWise/docs/LabWise_roadmap.md

-LabFlow Development Roadmap: A Sprint-by-Sprint Implementation Plan
+LabWise Development Roadmap: A Sprint-by-Sprint Implementation Plan

 Executive Summary: The Master Sprint Plan

-This document presents the master code writing plan for the development of the LabFlow Laboratory Information Management System.
+This document presents the master code writing plan for the development of the LabWise Laboratory Information Management System.
 It synthesizes the Business Requirements Document, the UI/UX Design Blueprint, and the Backend Technical Specification into a single, authoritative roadmap.
 The project is broken down into a sequence of agile sprints, each designed to deliver a valuable, complete, and testable increment of the final product.
 The plan is strategically sequenced to address foundational and high-risk elements first, ensuring the application is built on a solid, secure, and compliant architecture from the outset.
 The following table provides a high-level overview of the entire development roadmap.
 Each sprint represents a one-to-two-week work period, delivering a vertical slice of functionality that integrates frontend, backend, and database development.
 Sprint	Sprint Goal	Key Persona(s)	Core Functionality Delivered 0	Project Foundation & Core Security	Dev Team	Environment setup, CI/CD, Authentication, Role-Based Access Control (RBAC).